galgocmc/self-replicating_automata/langtons_loops/README.md

 # Langton's Loops
 Langton's loops is a self-relicating [cellular automaton](https://en.wikipedia.org/wiki/Cellular_automaton) created by [Christopher Langton](https://en.wikipedia.org/wiki/Christopher_Langton) in 1984.
 Cells contain genetic material which flows through each loop, eventually breaking off to form a new loop, hence the term 'self-replicating'.
-Although Langton was not the first to propose a self-replicating automaton, his was was much simpler than those proposed before his (most notably von Neumann's [Universal Constructor](https://en.wikipedia.org/wiki/Von_Neumann_universal_constructor), which consisted of 29 states (whereas Langton's consists of only 8 states)).
+Although Langton was not the first to propose a self-replicating automaton, his was was much simpler than those proposed before his, consisting of just 8 states.
+Also, Langton's Loops are quite small, consisiting of just 86 cells, as compared to Von Neumann's UC, which consisted of 130,622 cells and Codd's, which takes 283,126,588 cells!

 ## Initial State
 Langton's loops begins in its initial state, pictured below, in which a single loop and partial extension arm exist.
 From the initial state, an arm will begin to extend out to the right and will eventually form a second, completely independent loop.